core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

   If the signature checker is provided with a chain or a bag of X.509 / C509 certificates or of CWTs for a given entity, then the authentication credential associated with that entity that the signature checker stores and uses is just the end-entity certificate or end-entity untagged CWT.

-* The current Group Encryption Key (see {{ssec-common-context-group-enc-key}}).
+* The current Signature Encryption Secret (see {{ssec-common-context-group-enc-key}}).

-* The identifiers of the algorithms used in the group (see {{sec-context}}), i.e.: i) Signature Encryption Algorithm and Signature Algorithm; and ii) AEAD Algorithm and Pairwise Key Agreement Algorithm, if the group uses also the pairwise mode.
+* The identifiers of the algorithms used in the group (see {{sec-context}}), i.e.: i) Group Encryption Algorithm and Signature Algorithm; and ii) AEAD Algorithm and Pairwise Key Agreement Algorithm, if the group uses also the pairwise mode.

 A signature checker MUST be authorized before it can retrieve such information.
 To this end, the same method mentioned above based on the ACE framework {{RFC9200}} can be used.